 First response when the test looks bad

-If ammonia or nitrite is elevated, partial water changes are a practical emergency response.
+If ammonia or nitrite reads above 0 ppm, partial water changes are a practical emergency response — the RSPCA suggests partial changes of about 10 to 25% of the tank water.
 Replacement water must be dechlorinated before it goes into the aquarium, because chlorine or chloramine can harm fish and filter bacteria.

 Do not add untreated tap water and hope the filter will handle it.
 Municipal tap water can contain disinfectants, and aquarium bacteria are part of what you are trying to protect.
 Treat the replacement water first.